nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Filtering buy or sell transactions: `filter`

 Filters the buy or sell transactions of all the clients.
-After executing this command, the filtered transactions will be displayed in the transaction details panel while the list of clients will display all the clients.
+After executing this command, the filtered transactions will be displayed in the *Transaction Details* panel while the *List Of Clients* panel will display all the clients.

 Format: `filter TYPE`

 * The `TYPE` refers to the type of transactions to be displayed.
   It can only be `buy` or `sell`.
-* If no clients made any transactions, the transaction section will be blank.
+* If no clients made any transactions, the *Transaction Details* panel will be blank.
-* After calling the `filter` command, the client list panel will display all clients.
+* After calling the `filter` command, the *List Of Clients* panel will display all clients.

 Examples:
 * `filter buy` displays all buy transactions.
 * `filter sell` displays all sell transactions.

-> <div markdown="span" class="alert alert-primary">:bulb: Tip: The transactions listed in "List of Transactions" panel does not belong to anyone, it is all transactions with all your clients</div>
+> <div markdown="span" class="alert alert-primary">:bulb: Tip: The transactions listed in *List of Transactions* panel does not belong to anyone, it is all transactions with all your clients</div>

 [Back to Table of Contents](#table-of-contents)